Nightguards

 If you suffer from a condition called sleep bruxism or have temporomandibular joint dysfunction, you are likely suffering from some painful symptoms and possibly damaging your tooth enamel while you sleep.

-Our dentists at StoneRidge Dental Care can help you find relief and protect your teeth while you sleep with a custom-made nightguard.
+Our dentists at StoneRidge Dental Care can help you find relief and protect your teeth while you sleep with a custom-made dental nightguard.

-What Is a Nightguard?
+What Is a Dental Nightguard?

 Also called an occlusal splint, a nightguard is a mouthguard intended to be worn while you sleep.